 - The corn: Either grill or boil the corn until it’s fork-tender.
 After letting the corn cobs cool for a couple of minutes, cut the kernels off the cob and set it into a medium bowl.

 - Garnish: After mixing the sauce into the corn, add more sour cream on top.
 Add your cheese as well.
 Use cotija cheese if you’re able to find it, but if not, a feta will work as well.
-Top with more chile powder and a lime wedge as well.
+Top with more chili powder and a lime wedge as well.

 - Serve: Serving this side is easy. it can be served in individual cups or in one large bowl with a serving spoon.
 It can also be made ahead of time and served warm or cold.